arkivanov/MVIKotlin/docs/state_preservation.md

 ## State preservation

 Sometimes it might be necessary to preserve a state (e.g. a state of a `Store`) in order to restore it later.
 A very common use case is Android Activity recreation due to system constraints.
-MVIKotlin provides a utility for state preservation - the `StateKeeper`.
+If you are working on a pure Android project (not multiplatform) then AndroidX [SavedStateRegistry](https://developer.android.com/reference/androidx/savedstate/SavedStateRegistry) can be used directly.
+For multiplatform projects MVIKotlin provides an abstraction - the `StateKeeper`.

 The `StateKeeper` is an interface for state (or any other data) preservation.
 In general it does not make any assumptions on what is being preserved and how.
 The `StateKeeper` is provided by the `keepers` module.